 Step 1: Upload your video

 Find a website to help you add a grayscale affect to your photo or video.
-I recommend Kapwing’s Filters tool because it’s free and supports photos and videos.
+I recommend Kapwing’s Studio because it’s free, supports photos and videos, and works on any device.
 You can upload a video from your device or import a clip from YouTube, Google Drive, or Vimeo.

 Step 2: Apply the grayscale filter